 As with any investment, remember that the IDX Composite Index will perform best under bull-market conditions.
 Avoid buying into the IDX Composite during bear markets, as these conditions generate falls in the value of indices.

-Here are three steps to take when investing in the IDX Composite Index:
+Here are three steps to take:

 - Choose an investment type